mrcsmchll/easybank-landingpage/README.md

 > ## Notes:
 > - Styles developed with a mobile first pov with media queries for desktop styles.
-> - Mainly SCSS, flexbox & css grid.
+> - Mostly SCSS, flexbox & css grid.
 Some light js for the mobile header menu